Ag-Utkarsh/Programming/README.md

+# Utkarsh's Python DSA Repository

-Greetings, my name is Utkarsh Agarwal.
-Welcome to my repository, everyone.
-These are all of my assignments for the online C++ training.
-I want you to help me make my programs cleaner and more optimized.
+Welcome to my repository!
+I have now shifted to Python and am solving Data Structures and Algorithms (DSA) questions.
+This repository contains all of my Python assignments for DSA training.
+Feel free to explore and provide any feedback to help me improve my programs.